+Once again, as after 2012, Immigration Patriots will be in the position of saving the Republican Party from itself.
 Any attempt at Amnesty must be firmly resisted.
 Instead, the Republican Party should shift to a substantive, rather than a simply stylistic, populist agenda.
 Infrastructure, popular immigration control measures, English as the Official Language and other popular programs could be pushed for political advantage.
 Paul Ryan’s wonkish Entitlement cuts should be avoided.
 The GOP needs to do what Moore never did—by forcing the Democrats into up or down votes on a series of popular items.

 In crisis, there is opportunity.
 Moore’s defeat should galvanize the GOP (GAP) to steer a new course from its disastrous legislative effort thus far.

 And while President Trump’s initial instinct may be to point (not unreasonably) to write-in saboteurs, he should also see this as opportunity to break away from his current rut and retake the offensive—not just on social networking, but on policy.

 In Virginia, New Jersey, and now Alabama, it’s not that President Trump’s platform was tried and found wanting—it’s that it was ignored and never tried.

 If the GOP wants to have any chance at keeping its majority, it needs to start reactivating its working-class National Conservative coalition with substance—not just a cliched style.